Keep up to date

 Outside Ellen Melville Centre

-We are so excited to be expanding into Auckland with a 10 week pilot supported by Auckland Council, starting on the 18th of July.
+We are so excited to be expanding into Auckland with a 10-week pilot supported by Auckland Council.

-In Auckland, Take10 will be providing the same great services that make it such a relied upon safe-zone in Central Wellington, games, phone charging, water, transport advice, first-aid medical support, friendly trained volunteers who love to kōrero with anyone who visits, and acting as a safe spot for people to relax, take a break or come to if they are lost or become separated from the people they are with.
+In Auckland, Take10 will be providing services like, games, phone charging, water, transport advice, first-aid medical support, friendly trained volunteers who love to kōrero with anyone who visits, and acting as a safe spot for people to relax, take a break or come to if they are lost or become separated from the people they are with.

 What makes us different?